 For pair of cubic bezier curves, which is the most complex case,

-I wrote another note explaining each steps with figures: Bezier Clipping (sorry Japanese only)
+I wrote another note explaining each steps with some figures: Bezier Clipping (sorry Japanese only)

 Split + Margin Scaling

-Neither of them are simulations, but just animating the distance of margins from each birth time.
+Neither of the motion above aren't simulations, but just animating the distance of margins from each birth time.

 Adding shapes to ends are simply fun.

-And to make it more interesting, I created some attributes for each intersection point (like color, curliness, ...)
+To make them look more interesting, I gave some attributes per intersection point (like color, curliness, etc)

-and shared with both lines' endpoints, to drive the shape at the ends.
+and shared with both lines' endpoints which were cut by, to drive the shape at the ends along time.

 3D Line Culling